 On the other hand, the abbreviated versions I run on the iPad are simpler and easier, and let me think less and work more.

-With the possible exception of the Wacom below, I have no doubt the iPad pro has the best screen I’ve ever used – both as a display and a touch interface for my hand or my pencil.
+With the possible exception of the Wacom MobileStudio Pro below, I have no doubt the Apple iPad Pro has the best screen I’ve ever used – both as a display and a touch interface for my hand or my Apple Pencil.